MatthewGuile/hellopeter-cli/README.md

 Development and testing dependencies (like `pytest`, `pytest-mock`, `responses`, `requests-mock`) are defined under `extras_require['test']` in `setup.py` and can be installed as shown in the "Development Setup" section above.

-*(Note: The `requirements.txt` file is mainly for reference or specific environment pinning now, use `setup.py` for installation.)*
+*(Note: Dependencies for installation are managed via `setup.py`.
+Use the `pip install .` or `pip install -e .` commands for installation, which utilize `setup.py`, rather than directly using `pip install -r requirements.txt` for this package.)*

 ## Configuration

 The tool uses a configuration file (`config.py`) with the following settings:

-- API endpoints for HelloPeter
+- API endpoints for Hellopeter
 - Rate limiting settings (delay between requests, retries, backoff factor)
-- Database path (defaults to `hellopeter_reviews.db` in the directory where the command is run)
+- Database path (defaults to `Hellopeter_reviews.db` in the directory where the command is run)
 - Default output directory (defaults to `output/` in the directory where the command is run)

-All configuration is currently done through command-line arguments.
+All configuration is done through command-line arguments.

 ## Usage